gramiojs/documentation/docs/get-started.md

 # Get started

 Create new bot with GramIO in minutes.
+You should already have [Node.js](https://nodejs.org/) or [Bun](https://bun.sh/) installed.

+## Obtain your bot token

+First, create a bot and get a `token`.
+You can do this using the [@BotFather](https://t.me/BotFather) bot.

+Send the command `/newbot` and follow the instructions until you receive a token like `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`.

 ## Scaffolding the project

+This command will help you create a project with GramIO the easiest way.

 ::: code-group